mati4693/alder-lake-hp-pro-x360-fortis-11-g11-hackintosh-efi/README.md

 THUNDERBOLT 3: YES (as far as i know)</br>
 AUDIO JACK: NOT TESTED FOR</br>
 HDMI: NOT TESTED FOR</br>
-CAMERA: NOT TESTED FOR</br>
+CAMERA: YES</br>
 KEYBOARD: YES</br>
 TRACKPAD: NO (use an external mouse)</br>
-RTC: NO (resets every reboot with macOS)
+RTC: NO (resets every reboot with macOS)</br>
+LAPTOP CLOSED: NO (only turns screen off, but doesnt logs out and go to sleep, when closing laptop)

 # Trackpad
 I have tried to make the trackpad work, but I'm at my whits end.
 I definitely know that it's I2C based, but the I2C controller/device (Intel 54e8) onboard the laptop isn't supported by Hackintosh as of 3/2026.</br>